-On February 23, 2022, a Texas district court found that portions of the No Surprises Act regulations implementing the provider–payor independent dispute resolution (IDR) process are invalid.
+On February 23, 2022, a Texas district court found that portions of the No Surprises Act implementing the provider–payor independent dispute resolution (IDR) process are invalid.
 The vacated regulatory text conflicts with the Act’s requirements on how disputes between providers and payors should be resolved.
 While the law lists multiple factors that could determine the appropriate reimbursement rate, the regulations created a presumption in favor of the payor-calculated qualifying payment amount (QPA) to the exclusion of all other factors.

 The court called the regulations treating the QPA as the default payment amount “unlawful” and vacated all portions of the regulations that created a presumption in favor of the QPA.
 The court explained that while the law lists multiple factors that could determine the appropriate reimbursement rate, the regulations created a presumption in favor of the QPA to the exclusion of all other factors.
 While federal agencies may appeal this ruling, arbiters are now able to consider all information submitted by providers when determining the appropriate reimbursement amount for out-of-network services, as Congress intended.